 As a self-taught artist and designer, I love to create and share my templates with my readers.
 Often I will get asked, how do you design your files?
 The long answer to this is I use an open-source program called Inkscape.
 Inkscape helps me convert images and even draw new ideas from scratch.
 Believe me, I am no traditional artist but that’s the beauty of computer software!

 The short answer to how I design my files is, sometimes I play around with the tools available to me in Design Space.
 This petal pattern tutorial is a great example of how to use the tools available in Design Space.

 While Cricut Design Space is limited, there are still quite a few tricks of the trade to customize existing SVG files in their software.
 In today’s tutorial, we will primarily be using the Slice and Weld tools.

 If you are like me at some point you may want to break free from creating only in Cricut Design Space.
 After about a year of Cricut crafting, I wanted to learn how to convert images to SVG files.
 I can absolutely help you with that in my Free The SVG program, where you can finally discover the freedom of creating your own SVG cut files!

 How to Add Patterns to Flower Templates in Cricut Design Space

 Let’s take a look at how to get a totally plain petal to dress up into a two-layered pattern.
 Below you will find a synopsis of the steps and for a full video tutorial be sure to scroll down and click play.

 Free Flower Templates

 I am providing my Everly template for this tutorial and also some patterns to play within Design Space.
-Find my flower templates and patterns inside the Freebie Vault under Giant Paper Flowers by signing up via the teal button below.
-If you are already a member, then log in right here.
-Remember to use the password you were given in the first email.
+Find my flower templates and patterns inside the Freebie Vault under Giant Paper Flowers by signing up below.
+If you are already a member, log in right here.
 Need help entering the vault?
 Read this helpful post here.